UKCloud/documentation/articles/other/other-sco-free-trials.md

 - Use your credits for any eligible service within your environment within 30 days, unless stated differently in the Service Scope

-- Contact your CSM with any issues or questions
+- Contact your SDM with any issues or questions

 Ending your trial

-- You will be contacted by your Cloud Architect or CSM when your trial is due to end, either because you have run out of credits or reached 30 days (whichever is sooner)
+- You will be contacted by your Cloud Architect or SDM when your trial is due to end, either because you have run out of credits or reached 30 days (whichever is sooner)

 - You have the option to transition to production or cease the trial